Joe Schwarz

-John Joseph Henry Schwarz (born November 15, 1937), is an American physician and independent politician from Michigan, who was elected to the United States House of Representatives in 2004 as a moderate Republican.
-He represented Michigan's 7th congressional district from January 2005 to January 2007.
+John Joseph Henry Schwarz (November 15, 1937 – May 27, 2026) was an American physician and politician who was the U.S. representative for Michigan's 7th congressional district from 2005 to 2007.

+Schwarz was first elected to Congress in 2004.
+He was a moderate Republican during his time in office.
+Schwarz's moderate voting record, especially on social issues, made him a poor fit for the conservative Republicans of the 7th congressional district, and he was defeated by Tim Walberg in the 2006 primary.

+He considered running for governor of Michigan as an independent in 2010, but later announced he would not run due to fundraising issues.

 Early life and career

-Dr. Schwarz was born and raised in Battle Creek, Michigan, after his family moved there in 1935 so his father could work as a physician in the Veterans Administration Hospital.
-He has two older siblings, Frank and Janet.
+Schwarz was born and raised in Battle Creek, Michigan, after his family moved there in 1935 so his father could work as a physician in the Veterans Administration Hospital.
+He had two older siblings, Frank and Janet.
 He attended Fremont Elementary School, W.K.
 Kellogg Junior High School, and graduated from Battle Creek Central High School.
-He played on the baseball, swimming and football teams at B.C.
+He played on the baseball, swimming, and football teams at B.C.
 Central.
 In 1959, he received a B.A. in History from the University of Michigan, Ann Arbor, where he played on the 1956 reserve football team as a center.

-Dr. Schwarz graduated from Wayne State University Medical School in 1964 and interned at Los Angeles County Hospital before enlisting in the Navy.
-For five years, Dr. Schwarz served in Southeast Asia, first with the U.S. Navy in Vietnam and as an assistant naval attaché in Indonesia.
+He graduated from Wayne State University Medical School in 1964 and interned at Los Angeles County Hospital before enlisting in the Navy.
+For five years, Schwarz served in Southeast Asia, first with the U.S. Navy in Vietnam and as an assistant naval attaché in Indonesia.
 He was then a member of the Defense Intelligence Agency, before serving with the Central Intelligence Agency for three years in Indonesia, Laos, and Vietnam.
-During his time in Indonesia, Dr. Schwarz met Suharto on several occasions and, at then-U.S. Ambassador to Indonesia Marshall Green’s direction, taught Suharto basic English phrases for about six weeks.
-Following Indonesia, Schwarz was stationed with the CIA in Laos during the Laotian Civil War Schwarz left the CIA in 1970 to attend Harvard University, finishing his residency in otolaryngology in 1973.
+During his time in Indonesia, Schwarz met Indonesian President Suharto on several occasions and, at then-U.S. Ambassador to Indonesia Marshall Green’s direction, taught Suharto basic English phrases for about six weeks.
+Following Indonesia, Schwarz was stationed with the CIA in Laos during the Laotian Civil War.
+Schwarz left the CIA in 1970 to attend Harvard University, finishing his residency in otolaryngology in 1973.

-He returned, with his new family, to Battle Creek in 1974, and has been a practicing physician in Battle Creek since that time.
-He currently sees patients at the Family Health Center in Battle Creek, a federally qualified health center.
-He is a Fellow of the American College of Surgeons.
-His first wife, Anne, died in 1990, and he is divorced from his second wife.
-He has one daughter from his first marriage.
+Schwarz returned, with his new family, to Battle Creek in 1974, and was a practicing physician in Battle Creek from that time on.
+At the time of his death, he saw patients at the Family Health Center in Battle Creek, a federally qualified health center.
+He was a Fellow of the American College of Surgeons.
+His first wife, Anne, died in 1990, and he was divorced from his second wife.
+He had one daughter from his first marriage.